Jorah Mormont: A Dance With Dragons

-Jorah encounters the exiled Tyrion Lannister in a brothel in Selhorys and abducts him, hoping to return to Daenerys' graces by presenting a Lannister captive as a gift.
-In Volantis they encounter the dwarf Penny, whom Tyrion takes pity on and is allowed by Jorah to accompany them.
+Jorah encounters the exiled Tyrion Lannister in a brothel in Selhorys and abducts him, hoping to return to Daenerys's graces by presenting a Lannister captive as a gift.
+In Volantis, they encounter the dwarf Penny, whom Tyrion takes pity on and is allowed by Jorah to accompany them.
 During their voyage to Meereen, their ship is disabled by a storm and later seized by slavers, and Jorah is badly beaten and branded trying to fend them off.
-In Meereen the trio are sold to the Yunkish master Yezzan zo Qaggaz.
-Jorah becomes despondent after learning that Daenerys has taken the Meereenese nobleman Hizdhar zo Loraq as her husband.
+In Meereen, the trio is sold to the Yunkish master Yezzan zo Qaggaz.
+Jorah becomes despondent after learning that Daenerys has married the Meereenese nobleman Hizdhar zo Loraq.
 When Yezzan dies from dysentery, Jorah and Tyrion escape to the camp of the sellsword company Second Sons, formerly in service to Daenerys before defecting to the slavers, and Jorah rejoins the company along with Tyrion.
 Jorah realises that the Yunkai'i will lose the coming battle with Meereen and tells Tyrion that they need to convince the company to defect again.